Idaho New Employer Information

 Setting Up Your New Employee:

-- Have your new employee fill out Form W-4, Employee’s Withholding Certificate.
-This will be used for both federal and Idaho income taxes.
-For state income tax, employees must fill out Form ID W-4.
+- Have your new employee fill out Form W-4, Employee’s Withholding Certificate for federal income taxes.

 - Idaho employers follow the federal minimum wage rate of $7.25 per hour.